JianLoong/blog/content/blog/november-2019/singletonobserverpattern.md

 {{% /notice %}}

 Let's imagine if you are in the arcade and there is a Lucky Dip Machine.
-The reason I call it the LuckyDipMachine is because it is one of the feature assignments in the Programming Foundation Units in Monash University and it is often times made fun at.
-However, the assignment itself **can be engineered to be better.**
+The reason I like call it the LuckyDipMachine is because it is one of the feature assignments in the Programming Foundation Units in Monash University and it is often times made fun at.
+However, the solution for assignment itself **can be engineered to be better.**

  - There is **only one** Lucky Dip Machine in the arcade.
 This lucky dip machine has a limited number of items in its inventory.
 A **singleton** design pattern will be used to instantiate this class.
 The reason for a Singleton pattern is so that, there can only ever be one LuckyDipMachine.
 Multiple uses of the LuckyDipMachine will only deduct items from this instance.